 I also have a 12″ x 18″ mat like this one that’s very handy for cutting quilt blocks when I want to spin them around to cut from more than one side.
 With this small mat I can spin the mat and not disturb the block.
 I’ve tried cutting mats with a lazy Susan-style base for spinning around, but for me that spins too easily.
 I’m happiest just using a smaller mat.

-And here’s a video showing you how to use these tools.
-I demonstrate how to cut straight strips and bias strips – and what the heck the difference is.
+- Rotary Cutting – How to Square Up Your Fabric and Cut Strips – a video post showing how to cut straight strips and bias strips – and what the heck the difference is.